stefanotorresi/facile-it.github.io/content/blog/eng/event-driven-serverless-applications.md

 ## Invocation types{#invocation-types}

 We can invoke a Lambda function directly, for example using the Invoke API, or indirectly, for example using the Amazon API Gateway.
-A function invocation needs to specify the kind of invocation type.
+A function invocation needs to specify the `InvocationType`.
 There are three invocation types allowed: `RequestResponse`, `Event` and `DryRun`.
 Each one of them has different purposes:

  * `RequestResponse`: in this case we expect a **synchronous** behaviour.
 The function receives input parameters as an event and it returns a result;
  * `Event`: in this case we expect an **asynchronous** behaviour.
-The function receives input parameters as an event, it returns immediately no value while the function continues its execution;
+The function receives input parameters as an event, it returns immediately no value, while the function continues its execution;
  * `DryRun`: it is used to verify access to a function without running it.

 ![Synchronous vs asynchronous behaviour](/images/event-driven-serverless-applications/synchronous-vs-asynchronous-behaviour.png)

 # Lambda alternatives{#lambda-alternatives}

-Serverless is a new cloud computing trend, accordingly many cloud providers - in addition to Amazon - started offering their Function as a Service (FaaS) as for example **Google** with his [Cloud Functions](https://cloud.google.com/functions/), **IBM** with his [OpenWhisk](https://developer.ibm.com/openwhisk/), **Auth0** with his [WebTasks](https://webtask.io/) and **Microsoft** with his [Azure Functions](https://functions.azure.com/).
+Serverless is a new cloud computing trend, accordingly many cloud providers &ndash; in addition to Amazon &ndash; started offering their Function as a Service (FaaS) as for example **Google** with its [Cloud Functions](https://cloud.google.com/functions/), **IBM** with its [OpenWhisk](https://developer.ibm.com/openwhisk/), **Auth0** with its [WebTasks](https://webtask.io/) and **Microsoft** with its [Azure Functions](https://functions.azure.com/).

 # Conclusions{#conclusions}

 Functions are very useful when we want to build lightweight microservices applications without servers.
-Their approach could be considered a way to achieve fine-grained microservices, in which there is relation one-to-one between functions and endpoints instead of one service per one resource, for this reason they are often referred to as "nanoservices".
+Their approach could be considered a way to achieve fine-grained microservices, in which there is a relation one-to-one between functions and endpoints instead of one service per one resource, for this reason they are often referred to as "nanoservices".

-They could help developers to focus on the code and to only charge for code really running in an infrastructure, that is able to autonomously grow up on demand, without overhead in managing it.
+They could help developers to focus on the code and to only charge for code really running in an infrastructure, that is able to autonomously grow up on demand, without effort in managing it.
 With functions, we can consider our code as a small and independent building block that can be easily replaced or connected with other blocks using events.

 Another consideration is in regard to reuse existing skills or encouraging the adoption of different languages in a small team to develop software that matches better business requirements.